-On 1 April 2015, the Care Act 2014 overhauled the Social Care system and changed almost every aspect relevant to the provision of care and support to older people and those with disabilities.
-At the same time, the Care and Support Statutory Guidance (issued under the Care Act 2014) came in to effect, setting out the Regulations that underpin the new provisions.
+On 1 April 2015, the Care Act 2014 overhauled the English social care system and changed almost every aspect relating to the provision of care and support to people with disabilities and older people with support needs.
+The Care and Support Statutory Guidance sets out the provisions of the Care Act and associated regulations in an easily accessible format.

 The Care Act introduced:

 The Care Act also incorporated existing duties, such as Social Services’ duty to complete care and support needs assessments and care plans, and to commission services to meet eligible needs.
 The local authority’s failure to comply with any of their Care Act duties can be challenged by using the complaints system or judicial review in the High Court.
 We support many clients to obtain or increase their care funding by means of a Care Act challenge.

 Since the government U-turn on the £72,000 lifetime cap on care fees, the government has repeatedly promised a white paper containing their proposals for improving social care, including changes to the main rules for paying for care.
 This has since been downgraded to a green paper.
 Arguably a backwards step, this will at least give people the opportunity to join the consultation process on what future health and social care provision should look like.